 Putting up tables and charts

 If multiplication is necessary for your job, put a multiplication table near your work area.
-If your job requires conversions of measures, have a table with common conversion formulas in your workspace.
+If your job requires measuring conversions, have a table with standard conversion formulas in your workspace.

 Using jigs and pre-measurement guides.